2004 Indian general election

 General elections were held in India in four phases between 20 April and 10 May 2004.
 Over 670 million people were eligible to vote, electing 543 members of the 14th Lok Sabha.
 Seven states also held assembly elections to elect state governments.
-They were the first elections fully carried out with electronic voting machines.
+They were the first elections fully carried out with electronic voting machines (EVMs).

-On 13 May the ruling Bharatiya Janata Party (BJP), the lead party of the National Democratic Alliance conceded defeat.
-The Indian National Congress, which had governed India for all but five years from independence until 1996, returned to power after a record eight years out of office.
-It was able to put together a comfortable majority of more than 335 members out of 543 with the help of its allies.
-The 335 members included both the Congress-led United Progressive Alliance, the governing coalition formed after the election, as well as external support from the Bahujan Samaj Party (BSP), Samajwadi Party (SP), Kerala Congress (KC) and the Left Front.
+On 13 May the Bharatiya Janata Party (BJP), the lead party of the National Democratic Alliance conceded a shocking mysterious defeat.
+The Indian National Congress, which had governed India for all but five years from independence until 1996, returned to power after a record six years out of office.
+It was unable to put a majority alone in 2004.
+It formed UPA, which had together a comfortable majority of more than 335 members out of 543 with the help of its allies.
+The 335 members included both the Congress-led United Progressive Alliance, the governing coalition formed after the election and external support from the Left Front, who threatened to withdraw their support during Nuclear Deal.

-After facing criticism from her own party and from the country Congress President Sonia Gandhi asked the 22nd Finance Minister Manmohan Singh, an economist, to head the new government.
-Singh had previously served in the Congress government of Prime Minister P. V. Narasimha Rao in the early 1990s, when he was seen as one of the architects of India's first economic liberalisation plan, which staved off an impending monetary crisis.
-Despite the fact that Singh had never won a Lok Sabha seat, his considerable goodwill and Sonia Gandhi's nomination won him the support of the UPA allies and the Left Front.

-The elections saw the evolution of a two-party system with political competition primarily concentrated between the UPA and NDA.

 Background

-Prime Minister Atal Bihari Vajpayee had recommended premature dissolution of the 13th Lok Sabha (in accordance with a provision of the Constitution) to pave the way for early elections apparently in view of the recent good showing of the BJP in the Assembly elections in four states.
+Speaker Manohar Joshi, who was from the Shiva Sena(NDA), had recommended premature dissolution of the 13th Lok Sabha (in accordance with a provision of the Constitution) to pave the way for early elections apparently in view of the recent good showing of the BJP in the Assembly elections in four states.
+But though this recommendation was not accepted by Prime Minister Atal Bihari Bajpayee, the Speaker dissolved the Lok Sabha.